Daniel J. Frey

 Especially our friends and family.

-Where do we draw the line of who we include in our group and those we exclude?
+Where do we draw the line between those we include in our group and those we exclude?

 On a playground, children make fun of how a classmate is dressed.